yukiko0219/teamExercise/proposal.md

 update(): update the nodes on of priority queue based on new statistics

+This would also include the class Member node listed above.

 Name each interface or class and briefly describe its function or purpose.